Carat Weight - The 4 Cs of Gemstones

 Something many people fail to understand or to realize is that the carat weight of a stone is not the same thing as its size.
 Similar to the way in which the density of the stone plays a crucial role in its carat weight vs. its visual size, so stones with identical carat weights appear differently due to the way that they carry the weight.

-Stones that have large crowns and short pavilions can appear large and yet be equal in carat weight to stones with small crowns and deep pavilions, which appear less impressive than the former stones.
+Stones with large crowns and short pavilions can appear large and yet equal in carat weight to stones with small crowns and deep pavilions, which appear less impressive than the former stones.
 The same works the other way around.
-Two stones that look identical in size can in fact bear different carat weights if they are different types of gemstones and are formed differently.
-Gemstones should neither be too shallow or too deep, but one can get a larger looking stone for the same price as a smaller looking one of the same carat weight, which will suit his or her needs without hurting one’s pocket too much.
-This can be achieved by looking for a stone of the desired carat weight that has a large crown and table, thus giving off a large appearance.
+Two stones that look identical in size can bear different carat weights if they are different types of gemstones and are formed differently.
+Gemstones should neither be too shallow nor too deep, but one can get a larger-looking stone for the same price as a smaller-looking one of the same carat weight, which will suit his or her needs without hurting one’s pocket too much.
+This can be achieved by looking for a stone of the desired carat weight with a large crown and table, thus giving off a large appearance.

 Assorted emerald and diamond jewelry